cloudwego/cloudwego.github.io/content/en/docs/hertz/getting-started/_index.md

 Attention, do not set a directory in which you have no read and write permission as `GOPATH`.
 2. Install hz: `go install github.com/cloudwego/hertz/cmd/hz@latest`

+For more information on how to use hz, please refer to: [hz](https://www.cloudwego.io/zh/docs/hertz/tutorials/toolkit/toolkit/)

 ### Determine Where to Store Your Code
 1. If your codes are placed under `$GOPATH/src`, you need to create additional dictionary under `$GOPATH/src` and retrieve your code under the dictionary.
 ```console